stozn/pokemon/README.md

 - Later : Other gens.

 My coding skills are really really (when I say really it's really) limited.
 So any help would be more than apprecied.
 Just trying to bring some ideas and doing the boring stuff.

+Last version NGGYU.2 :
+- Fixed all the evolutions levels.